j-thepac/Manju_Gymnastics/README.md

 ### How To
 -   Login to https://www.netlify.com/
 -   click on Site Tab
--   Drag and Drop the Folder
+-   Drag and Drop the Project Folder

 ## Usage